iRankHub/backend/docs/api/debate.md

 2. Include the token in the request body for subsequent authenticated requests.
 3. Test the following scenarios:

    a.
+Team Management:
+   - Use `CreateTeam` to create a new team for a tournament.
+   - Use `GetTeam` to retrieve team details.
+   - Use `UpdateTeam` to modify team information.
+   - Use `GetTeamsByTournament` to list all teams in a tournament.

+   b.
 Pairing Generation and Management:
-   - Use `GeneratePairings` to create pairings for a tournament round.
+   - Use `GeneratePairings` to create pairings for a tournament.
    - Use `GetPairings` to retrieve the generated pairings.
+   - Use `GetPairing` to retrieve a specific pairing.
    - Use `UpdatePairing` to modify a specific pairing.

-   b.
+   - Use `RegeneratePairings` to recreate pairings for a tournament.

+   c.
 Room Management:
    - Use `GetRooms` to retrieve available rooms for a tournament round.
+   - Use `GetRoom` to retrieve details of a specific room.
    - Use `UpdateRoom` to modify room details.
-   - Use `AssignRoomsToDebates` to automatically assign rooms to debates.

-   c.
+   d.
 Judge Management:
    - Use `GetJudges` to retrieve available judges for a tournament round.
+   - Use `GetJudge` to retrieve details of a specific judge.
-   - Use `AssignJudgeToDebate` to assign a judge to a specific debate.
+   - Use `AssignJudges` to automatically assign judges to debates in a round.

-   d.
+   e.
 Ballot Management:
    - Use `GetBallots` to retrieve all ballots for a tournament round.
    - Use `GetBallot` to retrieve a specific ballot.
    - Use `UpdateBallot` to submit or modify ballot results and speaker scores.

-4. For each test, verify that the appropriate actions are taken:
+4. For each test, verify that the appropriate actions are taken and data is correctly managed.
-   - Pairings are generated correctly and can be modified.
-   - Rooms are assigned to debates efficiently.
-   - Judges are assigned to debates according to tournament rules.
-   - Ballots can be submitted and updated with accurate scoring.

-5. Test error scenarios:
+5. Test error scenarios and edge cases for each endpoint.
-   - Attempt to generate pairings for a non-existent tournament or round.
-   - Try to assign more judges than available to a debate.
-   - Attempt to submit a ballot with invalid scores or for a non-existent debate.

 Remember to include the authentication token in the request body for each request:
 - Key: `token`